tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

   * add `n: s` to the environment while type checking the body `b`
   * return `type(b)`

+In order to keep the constraints (substitutions) flowing after each recursive call to `infer_w`, we need to be able to compose substitutions.
+It's not just a union of two dictionaries, but instead more like function composition

 ```python
 def infer_w(expr: Object, ctx: Context) -> tuple[Subst, MonoType]: